Kurtz1993/ionic-minify/README.md

 * Configuration of how image, css, and javascript files are compressed in a configuration file for easier and cleaner implementation, preventing the developer from messing up with underlying code.

 ## Quirks:
-* On Linux: `hooks` folder needs to have permissions modified.
+* On Linux and OSX: `hooks` folder needs to have permissions modified.
 Perform a `chmod -R 755 /hooks` to resolve this issue.

 ## License
 [MIT](https://github.com/alastairparagas/cordova-minify/blob/master/LICENSE)